 Mike joined In Focus over 20 ears ago and helped establish several of their shops.
 Now at Rutland he has become involved with the Rutland Osprey Project.
 He has accumulated an extensive knowledge of binocular and telescope design and development; ideally placed therefore to advise on their selection.

 Bruce has been with in focus for over 35 years, after working with Carl Zeiss Jena, E.Hill & Co. as well as Ross London, he was also a co-founder of Birdfair along with Martin Davies and Tim Appleton.

-Derek Evans – London Wetlands Centre
+Derek Evans – London Wetlands Centre (closed from April 2020)

 A late starter to birdwatching by comparison to most of my In Focus colleagues; an enthusiastic amateur rather than a very experienced professional.
 Things really started when I took an overseas assignment with my employer and spent 6 years living and working in Mombasa, Kenya during the 1980’s.
 I just had to know more about the incredible birds that were around me and in my garden!
 I became very active and, with others, started a small birdwatching group within the ‘Friends of Fort Jesus’ Museum Society, an interest group based in Mombasa.

 Early memories which led to my continuing interest were: a Southern Banded Snake Eagle in my garden, a flock of Carmine Bee-eaters during one of our regular “around Mombasa” walks, a Narina’s Trogon from my office window and of course the bird that started it all, the Red-cheeked Cordon-bleu in my garden.